 ENTRANCE TESTS RESULTS:

-Bangor Grammar School intends to use the score awarded to applicants completing the AQE common entrance assessment process which will take place on 12th November, 26th and 3rd December 2016.
+Bangor Grammar School intends to use the score awarded to applicants completing the AQE common entrance assessment process.
 Parents should record their son’s candidate number and overall test score in Section C of the Transfer Form.
 The original AQE statement of result (not a copy) should be attached to the Transfer Form.

 The Capital Fee is presently £140 per annum.